faster-cpython/benchmarking-public/results/bm-20230618-3.13.0a0-1df353e/bm-20230618-pythonperf2-x86_64-faster%2dcpython-specialize_calls_to_-3.13.0a0-1df353e-vs-base.md

 | Geometric mean           | (ref)                                                                       | 1.00x slower                                                                          |

 Benchmark hidden because not significant (19): sqlite_synth, mako, richards, scimark_lu, pickle_list, deltablue, generators, python_startup_no_site, pickle, gc_traversal, sqlglot_optimize, json, async_tree_none, logging_format, pycparser, create_gc_cycles, async_tree_cpu_io_mixed, tornado_http, bench_thread_pool

+# HPT report

+- Reliability score: 84.37% likely to be slow
+- 90% likely to have a slowdown of 1.00x
+- 95% likely to have a slowdown of 1.00x
+- 99% likely to have a slowdown of 1.00x